gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

     - Once all Gruntwork repos have been upgrade to work with `0.14.x`, we will publish a migration guide with a version compatibility table and announce it all via the Gruntwork Newsletter.
 - Remove docker key from machine config
 - Add placeholder.tf for TFC/TFE/PMR
-- Lock PIP's version to be smaller than 21.0
+- Lock PIP&apos;s version to be smaller than 21.0